-- Oil (BP/Amoco, Exxon/Mobil, Total/Petrofina). - Financial services (Citicorp/Travelers, Deutsche Bank/ Bankers Trust, Chase Manhattan/J.P.
-Morgan). - Information technology (Compaq/Digital Equipment, Hewlett Packard/Compaq). - Telecommunications (Mannesmann/Vodafone, SBS Communications/Ameritech). - Pharmaceuticals (Glaxo/Wellcome). - Automotive (Daimler Benz/Chrysler).
+- Oil (BP/Amoco, Exxon/Mobil, Total/Petrofina) - Financial services (Citicorp/Travelers, Deutsche Bank/Bankers Trust, Chase Manhattan/J.P.
+Morgan) - Information technology (Compaq/Digital Equipment, Hewlett-Packard/Compaq) - Telecommunications (Mannesmann/Vodafone, SBS Communications/Ameritech) - Pharmaceuticals (Glaxo/Wellcome) - Automotive (Daimler Benz/Chrysler)

-The sixth merger wave began in 2003, less than three years following the end of the previous cycle.
-Merger vaves therefore are occurring on a more frequent basis with a much shorter quiet period.
-This sixth merger wave has been truly global and has seen more focus on strategic fit and attention to post-merger integration issues.
-It has been heavily influenced by the corporate governance scandals of the early years of the new millennium and the resulting laws and regulations that have been passed - most notably the Sarbanes-Oxley Act in the United States.
-Success for these deals has been largely driven by three factors, as shown in Figure 1.1, which comes from a presentation that Towers Perrin developed regether with Cass Business School.
+The sixth merger wave began in 2003, less than three years following the end of the previous cycle, and ended abruptly as the financial crisis unfolded in 2008.
+That sixth merger wave was truly global and saw more focus on strategic fit and attention to post-deal integration issues.
+It was heavily influenced by the corporate governance scandals of the early years of the new millennium and the resulting laws and regulations that had been passed - most notably the Sarbanes-Oxley Act in the United States.
+It was also during this wave that the success rates for M&A deals began to improve.
+This was largely driven by three factors, as shown in Figure 1.2, which comes from a presentation that Towers Watson (then Towers Perrin before their own merger in 2010 with Watson Wyatt) developed together with Cass Business School.

-An additional change in the sixth merger wave has been the rise in activity by financial buyers (hedge funds, private equity funds, and venture capital funds) who therefore do not and cannot have strategic interests as the primary driver.
+An additional change in the sixth merger wave was the rise in activity by financial buyers (hedge funds, private equity funds, and venture capital funds) who do not and cannot have strategic interests as the primary driver.
 These funds purchase large stakes in companies and then either purchase the remaining part of the company or force a reorganization through the exercise of their shareholder rights.
 In some cases these shareholder actions have stopped deals from taking place where the funds exerted pressure on management as they felt they could achieve higher returns in other ways, such as the return of cash to shareholders in the form of a special dividend or where the intrinsic growth potential of the company was seen to be excellent.
 This was the case in early 2005 when the Deutsche Börse was forced to withdraw its proposed takeover of the London Stock Exchange, despite the fact that the board of the Deutsche Börse had already approved the deal.
 More on this deal later.
+Financial buyers represented up to

-Figure 1.1 Sixth Merger Wave Success Factors.
+Figure 1.2: Sixth Merger Wave Success Factors.